India Women's National Team: Pyari Xaxa strikes to down Hong Kong 1-0 | Goal.com

 Xaxa, who turns out for Rising Student Club triggered Indumathi Kathiresan but the midfielder only managed to hit the upright.

-But, the 21-year-old had to be subbed off herself as she limped off with an injury, with Sandhiya Ranganathan replacing her late in the game.
+But, the forward had to be subbed off herself as she limped off with an injury, with Sandhiya Ranganathan replacing her late in the game.

 India will have to deal with this injury headache as they now fly to Indonesia for a similar two-game tour starting 27 January.